 Most Apple devices come equipped with AirPlay. iPhones, iPads, Macs, HomePods and Apple TV all use AirPlay to wirelessly send and receive content.

 If you only own Apple devices, you can probably stick with using AirPlay to screen mirror.
 Here’s what you can screen mirror and stream with AirPlay:

-*AirPlay mirroring iPhone/iPad to Mac is limited to certain devices and only on macOS Monterey and macOS Ventura.
+*AirPlay mirroring an iPhone/iPad to Mac is limited to certain devices and is only available on macOS Monterey and macOS Ventura.